stevekinney/temporal-vscode/README.md

 The manifest of commands in `package.json` and the `CommandNames` type in `src/commands.d.ts` should be generated using `bun run generate:commands`.
 Do _not_ edit either of these files directly.

+You can see a list of all supported commands [here](./src/commands/README.md).

 ### Generating Configuration

 You can generate types and schemas for the configuration defined in `package.json` by running `bun run generate:configuration`.
 This script looks at the configuration supported in `contributes.configuration.properties` in `package.json` and creates types and schemas in `src/utilities/configuration-schema.ts`.